-Larger cities and villages include a primary retail corridor or main street district [see Main Street District] that is supported by a larger mixed-use district which permits but has less emphasis/focus on retail.
+Larger cities and villages include a downtown area that is more than 2 blocks deep and 4 blocks long.
+In these instances the Downtown District applies.
+The Downtown District include one or more primary retail corridors, similar to the Main Street District.
+In the Downtown District, the primary retail corridor is supported by a larger mixed-use district which permits but has less emphasis/focus on retail.

-The Downtown District may be a few blocks or a large mixed-use neighborhood.
+The Downtown District may be only a few blocks larger than a Main Street District, or it may be a large mixed-use district.
+The Downtown differs from the Main Street in that it anticipates a larger and more intensive mixed-use area.
 This must be locally analyzed and mapped.